Lectric XP Step-Thru 2.0 Review

 Lectric also offers the XP 2.0 in a Long Range version that comes with a larger 672 Wh battery and a $200 bump in price.
 This larger battery capacity should give it a significantly longer range. -August 2022

 Lectric bikes made a real splash in the e-bike market when they debuted the original XP a few years ago.
-Not content to rest on their laurels, however, they released the updated XP 2.0 in early 2021.
+Not content to rest on their laurels, they released the updated XP 2.0 in early 2021.
 The 2.0 models share many similarities with the original, most notably the same frame design, 20-inch wheels, folding convenience, motor system, and display/controls.
 The recent updates include an 80mm suspension fork, additional mounting points for racks, baskets, and a bike lock, slightly narrower 3-inch wide tires, wider handlebars, a new paint job, and the IP-65 rating for water resistance.
-We feel these changes have only helped to enhance this bike's overall performance, and we feel it is an excellent folding option and an impressive value.
+We feel these changes have only helped to enhance this bike's overall performance; it is an excellent folding option and an impressive value.

 Like the XP, the XP 2.0 models come in both step-over and step-thru (tested) frames.
 Thanks to its very low standover height, you don't have to lift your leg too high to step on and off the bike.
 It has a maximum weight capacity of 330 lbs, 75 lbs of which can be carried on the sturdy rear cargo rack.
 Lectric doesn't list a recommended user height range on their website, but they told us the bikes are intended to work for riders between 5'0" and 6'4".
 Both the seat and the handlebar have a large adjustment range, and our long-legged six-foot-tall tester was able to adjust the seat high enough for a proper pedal stroke.
-We also found the seat and ergonomic grips to provide a high level of comfort, even on our long test rides.
+The seat and ergonomic grips provide a high level of comfort, even on our long test rides.

 We consider our test to represent the low end of each bike's range potential.
 Given that our test course features gradual rolling hills, we feel that you could likely ride the XP 2.0 a bit further on completely flat terrain.
 We are sure that you could also ride it considerably further while using the pedal assistance and putting some power of your own into the pedals, perhaps even as far as Lectric's claim of "up to 45+ miles".
+Lectric also provides the option to upgrade to a Long-Range Battery with a 672 Wh capacity for an additional fee.
+Doing so should increase your range by roughly 40%.

-With a 500W (800W peak) brushless rear hub motor, the XP 2.0 is a surprisingly powerful little e-bike.
+With a 500W (800W peak) brushless rear hub motor, the XP 2.0 is a surprisingly powerful e-bike.
 Whether using the throttle or pedal assist, this bike is quick to get up to speed and can be configured in Class 2 or Class 3 settings to support speeds up to 28 mph.
 Five levels of pedal assistance provide a great range of speeds and support for your pedaling efforts, so you can choose just how powerful it feels and fast you want to go.

 The XP 2.0 has a simple three-button control unit attached to the handlebar next to the left grip.
 This unit has relatively good ergonomics with intuitive buttons that are easy to reach with the thumb.
-After the key has been inserted into the battery and turned to the on position, the power button is used to turn on the power to the display.
+After the key has been inserted into the battery and turned to the On position, the power button is used to turn on the power to the display.
 Once the power is on, the + and - buttons are used to shift up and down through the bike's pedal assist levels.
-Beyond just the basics, these buttons are also used to turn the lights on and off, engage the throttle cruise control, and to access and change the display settings including speed limit (Class 2 or Class 3), distance units, and more.
+Beyond just the basics, these buttons are also used to turn the lights on and off, engage the throttle cruise control, and access and change the display settings including speed limit (Class 2 or Class 3), distance units, and more.
 We recommend reading the owner's manual to familiarize yourself with the controls or to make changes to the bike's settings.
 On the other side of the handlebar, a quarter-twist throttle is integrated into the right grip.
 To engage the throttle you simply twist it back towards you and off you go.
 We also appreciated the throttle cruise control on this bike which allows you to cruise at a constant speed without having to keep the throttle twisted.

 The XP 2.0's clean lines and sleek appearance are due to the battery being integrated into the frame.
 The battery slots into a cavity in the front half of the folding frame, and it can be removed when the bike is in its folded/storage position.
 Simply undo the latch at the middle of the bike, fold it in half, unlock the battery and slide it out of the frame.
 You can then take the battery with you for security or charging off the bike.
 Of course, the battery can also be charged on the bike by simply plugging it in with the included charging cord.
 A small rubber cover protects the charging port from ingress of water, dust, and debris.